hikemalliday/GrixusVisionFrontend/README.md

 Simple website to display a scrape from the RoTPVP magelo.
 Itemname + Charname filtering, displays data paginated (dealt with on backend, request made with query params).

+This project is live, message me for URL.

 Links:

 [MageloScraper2](https://github.com/hikemalliday/MageloScraper2)